GoogleChrome/web.dev/src/site/content/en/blog/wakelock/index.md

 are sensitive to [page visibility][page-visibility-api], as well as [full screen changes][full-screen-api].
 This means that when you minimize a tab or window where a wake lock is active, or enter full screen mode, the wake lock will automatically abort.
-If you want your wake lock to be re-acquired, you need to listen for the events that either of the APIs emit, namely the [`visibilitychange`][visibility-change] event of the Page Visibility API, and the [`fullscreenchange`][fullscreen-change] event of the Fullscreen API, and then request a new wake lock.
+To re-acquire the wake lock, listen for the events that either of the APIs emit, namely the [`visibilitychange`][visibility-change] event of the Page Visibility API, and the [`fullscreenchange`][fullscreen-change] event of the Fullscreen API, and then request a new wake lock.